ajrosen/icalPal/README.md

 respective formats.
 From that you can analyze the results any way you like.

-[Remind](https://dianne.skoll.ca/projects/remind/) format uses a minimal implementation built in icalPal.
+[Remind](https://dianne.skoll.ca/projects/remind/) format uses a minimal implementation built into icalPal.

 Other formats such as ANSI, HTML, Markdown, RDoc, and TOC, use Ruby's [RDoc::Markup](https://ruby-doc.org/stdlib-2.6.10/libdoc/rdoc/rdoc/RDoc/Markup.html)